plone/documentation/docs/classic-ui/images.md

 </div>
 ```

-or you can just get the HTML tag back and replace the current tag with it:
+Or you can get the HTML tag back, and replace the current tag with it:

 ```xml
 <div tal:define="scale_view context/@@images">